HimanshuGupta-p1/HimanshuGupta-p1/README.md

 ## 🚀 About Me

-<h3 align="center">I'm an Engineering Student(Computer Science and Engineering), Competitive Programmer and a Full Stack Web Developer. ❤</h3>
+<h3 align="center">I'm a Software Engineer and a Computer Science & Engineering Graduate ❤.</h3>

 <br/>